AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

   }
 }
 ```

-So, we are passing a callback as the last argument.
+So, we are passing a callback as a last argument.
 This interface looks a little bit uglier than the previous one.
-It looked more like a [pure](https://en.wikipedia.org/wiki/Pure_function) function, but now is not.
+It looked more like a [pure](https://en.wikipedia.org/wiki/Pure_function) function, but now it is not.

 ---

-Let's check it in-use.
+However, let's check it in-use.

 ```swift
 extension MyViewController {